atsatsos97/flashggFinalFit/Background/README.md

 python RunBackgroundScripts_lite.py --inputConfig config_lite.py --mode fTest (--printOnly) (--modeOpts "string that sets different options in the python file")
 ```

 To debug the background modelling, one can set `"--gofCriteria 0.00"` in the --modeOpts string.
+A shell script has been made which runs through all of the sliding window F-tests, using the various configuration files in the `SlidingWindowConfigs` directory.

 Similar to the signal scripts the options are steered using an input config file e.g.:
 ```